 Mavenlink’s Resource Planner allows Project and Resource Managers to see both the team members assigned to a project and the resource plan in one place.
-Accessible to any provider-side project member with Financial permissions and above, you can locate the Resource Planner tab in any financial project next to the Time & Expenses tab.
+Accessible to any provider-side project member with Financials permissions and above, you can locate the Resource Planner tab in any financial project next to the Time & Expenses tab.

-You’ll see all of your team members on the left side, followed by their total Estimated, Planned, Scheduled, and Actual hours for the project.
+You’ll see all of your team members on the left side, followed by their total Estimated, Allocated, Scheduled, and Actual hours for the project.
 This allows you to see how you’re tracking against your plan all the way through a project’s lifecycle.